DaRL-LibSignal/LibSignal/README.md

 # Introduction
-This repo provides OpenAI Gym compatible environments for traffic light control scenario and a bunch of baseline methods.
+This repo provides OpenAI Gym-compatible environments for traffic light control scenarios and a bunch of baseline methods.

-Environments include single intersetion (single-agent) and multi intersections (multi-agents) with different road network and traffic flow settings.
+Environments include a single intersection (single-agent) and multi-intersections (multi-agents) with different road networks and traffic flow settings.

-Baselines include traditional Taffic Signal Control algorithms and reinforcement learning based methods.
+Baselines include traditional Traffic Signal Control algorithms and reinforcement learning-based methods.

 LibSignal is a cross-simulator environment that provides multiple traditional and Reinforcement Learning models in traffic control tasks.
 Currently, we support SUMO, CityFlow, and CBEine simulation environments.
 Conversion between SUMO and CityFlow is carefully calibrated.

 # Install

+## Docker image
+We configurated a ready-to-use Docker image of the LibSignal environment and it can be used as the interface to interact directly with the server side.

+### How to use docker

 ## Source

-LibSingal provides installation from source code.
+LibSingal provides installation from the source code.
 Please execute the following command to install and configure our environment.

+### Download our library from GitHub

 ```
 mkdir DaRL